Questions People Ask Once They Recognize Themselves Here

 Yes, I am a Registered Psychotherapist (RP) licensed with the College of Registered Psychotherapists of Ontario.
 I am also certified by the Canadian Association of Spiritual Care.
 These credentials ensure that I meet professional standards for providing ethical, confidential, and effective online therapy in Ontario specifically, and across Canada.

 I recently relocated from Ontario (my hometown is Kitchener-Waterloo, Ontario) to Moose Jaw, Saskatchewan!
 The prairies are beautiful and peaceful.
 I currently provide therapy entirely online so I can serve both places.
-Although, if you live anywhere in Canada, there’s a strong chance we can work together through secure video sessions.
-Not sure if online therapy will work in your location?
-Please reach out—I’m happy to clarify and help you get started.
+If you live anywhere else, you will be considered a coaching client.

 Depending on your needs and goals, you may need therapy weekly or monthly.
 We will discuss this in the 20-minute consultation so no surprises are moving forward.
 Generally, the first 6 weeks are establishing your baseline, and weeks 7-12 are where you begin to notice real change.